skeeto/skeeto.github.com/_posts/2018-06-10-Minimalist-C-Libraries.markdown

 error condition left that's difficult to eliminate are those [pesky integer overflow checks][int].

+Communicating IO preferences to libraries can be a real problem with C, since the standard library lacks generic input and output.
+Putting `FILE *` pointers directly into an API mingles it with the C standard library in potentially bad ways.
+Passing file names as strings is an option, but this limites IO to files — versus, say, sockets.
+On POSIX systems, at least it could talk about IO in terms of file descriptors, but even that's not entirely flexible — e.g. output to a memory buffer, or anything not sufficiently file-like.

-Again, a common way to deal with this is for the application to provide IO functions to the library.
-But a minimalist library's API is designed such that not even this is needed, instead operating on buffers.
+Again, a common way to deal with this is for the application to provide IO function pointers to the library.
+But a minimalist library's API would be designed such that not even this is needed, instead operating strictly on buffers.
 I'll also have a couple examples of this shortly.

 With IO and memory allocation out of the picture, another frequent, accidental result is no dependency on the C standard library.
 The only